HR&S RISE SUPPORT CENTRES

 RISE members pay a membership fee of EUR 50 per year and are entitled to:

-- A business loan with 10% interest.
+- Eligible for a business loan with 10% interest.

 - Yearly auditing.

 - State-of-the-art reviews on topics chosen by the member.

 - Monthly knowledge sharing sessions with an international community.

 - Free attendance to a yearly webinar on social enterprising.

 - Membership in a global network targeting social entrepreneurs in Sub-Saharan Africa.